Weketeng/Generative_AI_Training/README.md

 # Jac Financial Advisor

-This is a simple **JacLang** project that uses **Generative AI** to provide financial education and advice in a structured format.
+This is a simple **JacLang project** that uses **Generative AI** to provide financial education and structured advice.
-It demonstrates how to use `jaclang` together with an LLM model.
+It demonstrates how to integrate **JacLang** with a **Large Language Model (LLM)** using the `byllm` library.

+The goal of this project is to:
+- Show how JacLang can be used to build interactive AI-powered applications.
+- Teach how to define **nodes**, **walkers**, and **objects** to structure information.
+- Provide a practical example of using **LLMs** for financial literacy.

+This project is beginner-friendly and can serve as a **learning exercise** in:
+- JacLang fundamentals (nodes, walkers, and entry points).
+- Prompt engineering inside JacLang walkers.
+- Working with external APIs (OpenAI GPT models).
+- Building command-line AI assistants.

 ---